SFrame is a new format for stack walking, suitable for

 The solution requires restructuring the assembler's output strategy.

-Instead of creating a monolithic .sframe
+Instead of creating a monolithic .sframe section, the

 assembler should generate individual SFrame sections corresponding to